-To achieve these goals, we will perform, using a novel GPU-accelerated version of the \texttt{ECHO} code for (general) relativistic MHD \citep{DelZanna2007,DelZanna2024}, a series of 3D simulations of decaying turbulence.
-We shall actually consider a localized fraction of the emitting torus of a PWN, rather than the global source, simply modeled as a cubic, periodic numerical box.
-The turbulent cascade of fluctuations in the plasma will be followed from the large injection scales down to the (numerical) dissipative ones, assuming a relativistic MHD regime and hot plasma conditions, as appropriate for PWNe.
-This will be done for several initial amplitudes of the magnetic fluctuations, assumed to have random directions, and of the uniform background field, as well as assuming a line of sight parallel or perpendicular to it.
+To achieve these goals, we perform, using a novel GPU-accelerated version of the \texttt{ECHO} code for (general) relativistic MHD \citep{DelZanna2007,DelZanna2024}, a series of 3D simulations of decaying turbulence.
+We actually consider a localized fraction of the emitting torus of a PWN, rather than the global source, simply modeled as a cubic, periodic numerical box.
+The turbulent cascade of fluctuations in the plasma is followed from the large injection scales down to the (numerical) dissipative ones, assuming a relativistic MHD regime and hot plasma conditions, as appropriate for PWNe.
+This is done for several initial amplitudes of the magnetic fluctuations, assumed to have random directions, and of the uniform background field, as well as assuming a LOS parallel or perpendicular to it.

-In the present paper, Section 2 will be devoted to numerical simulations and analysis of turbulence, Section 3 to the analysis of results of synthetic synchrotron polarized emission, conclusions will be drawn in Section 4.
+In the present paper, Section 2 is devoted to numerical simulations and analysis of turbulence, and Section 3 to the analysis of results of synthetic synchrotron polarized emission.
+Conclusions are drawn in Section 4.